For best experience please turn on javascript and use a modern browser!

 1. The rhetoric and ideology of classical texts (interpreted with narratological, linguistic, intertextual, and metapoetical theories), and

-2. the relation between classical texts and their (shifting) cultural contexts (interpreted with reception theory and New Historicism).
+2. the relation between classical texts and their (shifting) cultural contexts (interpreted with reception theory, New Historicism, Ecocriticism etc.).

 Members of the research group work together closely with colleagues from the VU within ACASA.